Controller for rejection of the first harmonic in a periodic signal with uncertain delay: Problem formulation

 For the control-free case ($u(t)=0$) solution of Eq.~(\ref{main}) can be written as a power series expansion of the ratio $\omega/\gamma$:

-Substitution of the last expression to Eq.~(\ref{main}) yields $x_0(t)=0$ and $x_1(t)=f(\omega t)/\gamma$ meaning that $x(t)\approx f(\omega t)/\gamma$, and thus $x(t)$ resembles a shape of the roughness of the surface.
+Substitution of the last expression to Eq.~(\ref{main}) yields $x_0(t)=0$ and $x_1(t)=f(\omega t)/\gamma$ meaning that $x(t)\approx f(\omega t)/\gamma$, and therefore $x(t)$ resembles a shape of the roughness of the surface.
 Restriction to the zero and the first order terms in expansion~(\ref{expan}) is equivalent to a simplification of Eq.~(\ref{main}) up to an equation

+In other words, the plant transfer function $P_0(s)=1/(s+\gamma)$ simplified to $P_0(s)=1/\gamma$.
 Further in the paper, in all analytical derivation, we will always use simplified Eq.~(\ref{main_s}) instead of full Eq.~(\ref{main}), except in numerical calculations to show that the controller developed for~(\ref{main_s}) works well for the systems~(\ref{main}) if the condition $\omega/\gamma<1$ holds.